Table of Contents

 - Too much mental stress and depression.

-- Performing more physical task soon after the meal.
+- Performing more physical tasks soon after the meal.

-- Eating while you’re not hungry, continous consumption of food also leads to indigestion.
+- Eating while you’re not hungry, continuous consumption of food also leads to indigestion.

 - Side effects that are caused due to certain medications like painkillers, aspirin, antibiotics, oral contraceptives, steroid medicines etc.

 It can happen to every being.
 Some of the symptoms include:

 - It might trigger stomach ache.